tjcrone/pycamhd/README.rst

 CamHD seafloor camera system stored in the raw data archive.
 It can be used to obtain information about these files or obtain individual frames without downloading entire video files.
 The code here is currently under heavy development, so the module is changing fast and often.
-Almost everything about how this module works is subject to change.
+A class-paradigm is likely to be develoed, so a lot about the way this module works may be change in coming months.

 Installation
 ------------